Before understanding how blockchain and cryptocurrency twin together, let us first brief you about the precepts of cryptocurrency.

 So, what do we understand from this?

-While cryptocurrency is a mode for online transactions, blockchain is the technology underlying it.
+While blockchain currency is a mode for online transactions, blockchain is the technology underlying it.
 Blockchain drives the whole concept of cryptocurrency.
 It is interesting to note that blockchain was designed to manage cryptocurrencies.
 Blockchain simply stores data on a distributed ledger.
 Different blockchain projects aim to store different types of data on their blockchains, from real estate details to contracts, and, of course, to virtual currency values.
 Cryptocurrency is just another type of data that can be stored on a blockchain.

 The blockchain of a cryptocurrency is the master ledger that generally records all prior transactions and activities, validating the ownerships of all units of the currency at any given point of time.
 The blockchain contains the entire transaction history of a cryptocurrency as a record.
 It has a finite length containing a finite number of transactions that eventually surges in due course of time.
 Identical copies of the blockchain are stored in every node of the cryptocurrency’s software network.
 This network of decentralized server farms is managed by tech-savvy individuals or groups of individuals known as miners.
 Miners continually record and authenticate cryptocurrency transactions.

-A cryptocurrency transaction technically isn’t necessarily finalized until it has been added to the blockchain.
+A blockchain currency transaction technically isn’t necessarily finalized until it has been added to the blockchain.
 Once the transaction is finalized, it is usually irreversible.
 Unlike traditional payment processors, such as PayPal and credit cards modes of transactions, most cryptocurrencies have no built-in refund or chargeback functions.
 During the lag time between the transaction’s initiation and finalization, cryptocurrency units cannot be used by either party.
 They are held in a state of freeze down for all intents and purposes.
 Blockchain thus prevents double spending or the manipulation of cryptocurrency code to allow the same currency units to be duplicated and sent to multiple recipients.

 |Basis of Comparison||Blockchain||Cryptocurrency|